Ozkanil/test_project_ui/README.md

 ---

 ## Execution
-Test can be executed using the Runner file.
-To run test in headless mode headless parameter in configuration properties file needs to be set **true**.
+Tests can be executed using the Runner file.
+To run the tests in headless mode headless parameter in configuration properties file needs to be set **true**.

 ---

 ## Reporting
 Each execution produces a new report under **target** with the name **default-cucumber-reports.html**.
-When this file is opened in a browser a nicely structured report of the tests results can be viewed.
+When this file is opened in a browser a nicely structured report of the test results can be viewed.